Healthcare Actuary – A Day in the Life

 Some colleges and universities offer degrees in actuarial science, a field of study focused on preparing students with solid knowledge of mathematical and economic concepts, statistical analysis, and business administration.
 Students in these programs take classes in business law, microeconomics and macroeconomics, industry ethics, information management, calculus, communication, and risk management.

-An example of an actuarial science degree program is the bachelor of business administration actuarial science offered at Temple University.
+An example of an actuarial science degree program is the bachelor of business administration program in actuarial science offered at Temple University’s Fox School of Business.
 Graduates of this program are given a solid analytical and mathematical framework to prepare them to take certification exams and specialize in evaluating risk in a variety of industries.

-The School of Mathematical and Statistical Sciences at Arizona State University also offers a bachelor’s of science in actuarial science.
-This four-year 120 credit hour program prepares graduates to sit for either the Society of Actuaries (SOA) and Casualty Actuarial Society (CAS).
+The School of Mathematical and Statistical Sciences at Arizona State University also offers a bachelor of science program in actuarial science.
+This four-year 120-credit program prepares graduates to sit for either the Society of Actuaries (SOA) or the Casualty Actuarial Society (CAS).
 Skills students learn while completing this degree include estimating the likelihood of future events using data, crafting creative solutions for potential adverse events, and creating plans to mitigate damage when adverse events happen.

 In addition to either a bachelor’s or master’s degree in one of the aforementioned fields, most employers are looking to hire healthcare actuaries who have previous experience working in accounting, health informatics, and state or federal-regulated healthcare industries.